What if the entire personal finance industry is focussing us on the wrong things?

 I could go on but you get the picture.
 My attitudes to money were formed in those years.
 During my adult life, I repeated some of the patterns (good and bad) I’d absorbed during my early years.
 For example, when it came time to buy a house, I duly borrowed every penny that the bank would lend a young idiot in the mid 1990s.
 I then went on to repeat my parents example of occasionally panicking about money and going on cost-cutting binges.

-I responded to this environment.
-We have two ways of reacting to the blueprint we grew up with.
+We have two ways of reacting to the money blueprint we grew up with.
 Mostly we absorb it unconsciously and then repeat it.
 But if it annoys us enough growing up then we react against it and resolve never to live like that again.

 Its valuable to look back at your childhood to see where your money blueprint came from.
 Overall, I got a good money blueprint from my parents.
 But regardless, blaming anyone else for your current situation is worse than useless.
 We are where we are and we are in charge.